vasukara13/Custom-protocol-for-SDRs-using-TCP/README.md

 >run server and client in seperate terminals.
 >change the *ip to the local ip of the machine you are running.
+>To change file source change the "file_name" in struct config

-MOORE FUNCTIONS WILL BE IMPLEMENTED IN THE FUTURE.
+MORE FUNCTIONS WILL BE IMPLEMENTED IN THE FUTURE.